yingyguo/go-web-hello-world/README.md

     * 4 CPUs (k8s requires at least 2 CPUs)
     * 8GB of Memory (at least 2 GB)
-    * 80GB of Virtual Size
+    * 80GB of Virtual Size (Not enough space will cause k8s pod to fail to start)
     * Nat Mode

 The setup step is omitted here...